AnCoSONG/one-cli/readme.md

-# One cli
+# @anco/one-cli

+Attention:This project is private!
+Some key env information is not uploaded, therefore you cannot use this app.

-This repo provide some blog operations based on commanders and inquirer.
+The repo provides some blog operations based on commanders and inquirer.

 ## Usage
 ```shell